Forward (by Knowles),

 “As I have not personally examined the various parish registers, wills, censuses and other records referred to, I cannot accept responsibility for any inaccuracies of omissions.
 I hope, however, that these details will provide researchers with a starting point for more detailed tracing of particular branches of the Mitton family”.

-The above is from Knowles 1982 genealogy showing approx 10 de Mitton generations ending in the 1370s.
-Knowles research goes from this early recording from the Coucher book of Whalley.
-It then includes the Craven Mittons beginning with the Bishops rolls in the 16th century.
-He also adds 20th century Mittons living in England to 1982 as well.
+The above is from Knowles 1982 genealogy showing approx. 10 de Mitton generations ending in the 1370s.
+Knowles research references the early recording from the Coucher book of Whalley including the de Lacy family of the Conquest.
+It includes the Craven Mittons beginning with the Bishops rolls in the 16th century.
+He also adds 20th century Mittons living in the Craven area of England to 1982 as well.

 Knowles is an exhaustive genealogy found at the British and Clitheroe Libraries.
 The de Bailey-Shireburne descendant scion line of de Mittons can be found on the Coucher genealogies.
 Knowles does not include the North American Mittons as he was a decendent Mitton living in England and had no awareness of them..

 Manley Mittons (circa 1970s) research trace`s those Canadian Mittons back to Squier Joseph Mitton br.
 1723-d.
 1792 buried at St. Oswald in Horton in Ribblesdale (his son Edwards tomestone has been found there).
 This identiy is based on the primary document of Manley H. Mittons grandfather, Edmound Mitton (handwritten in 1906) and referenced under this drop down heading “Mittons on the move to Canada”.